Two professionals (black woman and white male) walk on the balcony of a high rise office building.

-Students in the criminal justice master’s and MPA program develop a broad foundation for understanding criminal justice policy and the conceptual and analytical skills critical to the effective management of public agencies and programs.
+Students in the criminal justice and public administration master’s program explore criminal justice policy and develop skills to manage public agencies and programs.

 Program Type